carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

   ---
   ...
   ```
+    TODO:  (make explicit that it's the _document_ not just any node in it).
 - the remaining templates (i.e. those without an annotation at the top of the document) are the primary objects of the pipeline; here we will call them simply "the Templates".
-The result of the Templates is the output of the pipeline.
+The result of evaluating the Templates is the output of the pipeline.

 In the description, below,
 - "template" is any document with annotations/code, and